 Many people believe a dog owner gets a free pass the first time their pet bites someone.
 This idea, often called the “one-bite rule,” is one of the biggest myths about animal attacks.
 In reality, the law is much stricter.
-You might be surprised to learn that an owner can be held responsible even if their dog has a perfect record.
-This is just one of several common misconceptions that can leave victims confused about their rights.
+You might be surprised to learn an owner can be held responsible even if their dog has a perfect record.
+This is just one of several common misconceptions that can leave you feeling confused about your rights.
 To get the support you deserve, you need the facts.
-This article cuts through the confusion to explain the truth about the dog bite laws in Missouri, so you can move forward with clarity and confidence.
+We’re here to cut through the confusion and explain the truth about the dog bite laws in Missouri, so you can move forward with confidence.

 Key Takeaways